"The greatness of a nation and its moral progress can be

 As a Manager, Ginny feels that she’s done her job well when the clinic has a busy month, pet owners are happy, and pets are feeling their absolute best.
 Her favorite part of the day is witnessing the hospital running like a well-oiled machine during peak business hours!
 In addition to her duties here at the clinic, Ginny is the practice management chairperson for the North Carolina Veterinary Conference held right here in Raleigh and also runs her own small business braiding and clipping horses.

-Ginny and her husband, Kenny, have a daughter named Jordan and two sons named Brian and Justin.
-The family shares their lives with a dog, Bailey; five cats named Jinx, Cleo, Zeke, Zoey, and Butter; and a horse named Cotton.
+Ginny has a daughter named Jordan and two sons named Brian and Justin.
+The family shares their lives with a dog, Bailey; and 3 cats named Ace, Izzy and Yang.

 Assistant Practice Manager